joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 Using the presets will recreate the same scenes as in PEEL 1.0.

-Otherwise these dialogs are pretty much self-explanatory: tweak the parameters as you wish, and press the "Reset test" button to restart the test with the new settings.
+Otherwise, these dialogs are pretty much self-explanatory: tweak the parameters as you wish, and press the "Reset test" button to restart the test with the new settings.
 Alternatively, go back to the Menu Mode and activate the same test again: the new settings will then be taken into